dotwebstack/dotwebstack-framework/service/openapi/README.md

 ```

 when both the expression defined in the `value` and the `fallback` field result in an error or null, dotwebstack falls back to the
 default value defined in the parent schema.
+If no default is defined, `null` is the default.

 # 1.1.10 AllOf
 It is possible to define an `allOf` property, the resulting property is the combined result of all underlying schema's: